 3) Positions a company to be as successful under new ownership as it was under past ownership.

-4) Launches owners into the next meaningful and exciting phase of their lives.
+4) Launches owners into the next meaningful, financially secure, and exciting phase of their lives.

 People first

-We always assume the best of intentions and strive for individual growth and to make a difference in people’s lives.
+- We always assume that others speak and act with the best of intent.
+We strive for individual growth and to make a difference in people’s lives.

 Independently accomplished and resourceful

-We know our stuff so can be proactive, lead and focus on what’s most important.
+- Because we know our stuff, we can be proactive, lead, and focus on what’s most important.

 Gracefully nimble

-We pivot, stay the course, clear obstacles, and explore better ways to be our best.
+- We pivot, stay the course, clear obstacles, and explore better ways to be our best and achieve optimal results.

 Positively playful

-We value lightness and use laugher to open new possibilities and resolve the most challenging problems.
+- We value lightness and use laughter to open new possibilities and resolve the most challenging problems.

 Curiously engaged